abinand/ecom-ab-hyptest/README.md

 ## Summary

 Walkthrough of the analysis process to determine if a new landing page resulted in increased conversions.

 This includes examination of the data, cleaning, visualization of distribution to determine the appropriate statistical test to be used culminating with the decision for recommended course of action.

+The results show that there was no increase in converisons due to the new landing page.

 ## Data Source